corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/maintenance-mode.md

 }
 ```

-Note that `maintenanceMode` must also be configured; if `maintenanceMode` is omitted from the configuration or empty, then the flow specified in `maintenanceCustomFlow` will not run.
+Note that `maintenanceMode` must also be configured; if `maintenanceMode` is omitted from the configuration or empty, then the custom flow specified in `maintenanceCustomFlow` will not run.

 ### Node maintenance mode configuration parameters